 Bourbon Street

-End the first day of your 3 days in NOLA back on Bourbon Street.
-Bounce your way up the street, partaking in generous drink specials and potent cocktails at some of the best bars in New Orleans.
+End your first day in the Big Easy appropriately on Bourbon Street.
+Bounce your way up the street, partaking in various drink specials and potent cocktails at some of the best bars in New Orleans.

 Cats Meow

-Stop by Cats Meow, the world-famous karaoke bar.
-Take your turn at the microphone or angle for a balcony spot that overlooks the street (be sure to ask about happy hour specials).
+Take your turn on the microphone at this world-famous karaoke bar or angle for a balcony spot that overlooks the street (ask about happy hour specials).

-This block is the epicenter of Bourbon Street, so pop into any other place that looks entertaining!
+This block is the epicenter of Bourbon Street nightlife, so pop into any other place that looks entertaining!

 Lafitte’s Blacksmith Shop Bar

-A Bourbon Street favorite (and, in our opinion, a must on your New Orleans trip planner), Lafitte’s Blacksmith Shop is housed in one of the oldest buildings in New Orleans (it dates to 1722).
+A Bourbon Street favorite, Lafitte’s Blacksmith Shop is housed in one of the oldest buildings in New Orleans (it dates to 1722).
 Try a one of their famous frozen cocktails and sing along to the piano tunes!

 Lucky Dogs

-On Day 2 of your New Orleans Three-Day Itinerary, venture out of the French Quarter to a few must-see NOLA sights, visit a museum – then end your day listening to live jazz music.
+Today you will venture out of the French Quarter.
+Check out a few must-see NOLA sights, visit a museum, then end your day listening to live jazz.

 Breakfast at Café Fleur de Lis

-In the morning, you may need a rebound from your big night out on Bourbon Street!
-Feast on a savory Southern-style breakfast at Café Fleur de Lis.
+In the morning, you may need a rebound from your big night out on Bourbon.
+Enjoy a savory Southern-style breakfast at Café Fleur de Lis.

 The small greasy spoon serves generous portions of classic fare.
 I enjoyed the Creole Country Breakfast, but their Shrimp and Grits get rave reviews from fellow patrons.